Oregon CHL Reciprocity Map 2026: Which States Honor Your Oregon Concealed Carry License

 What to know:

-- Cannot carry in churches, bars, secure areas
+- Cannot carry in churches, bars, or secure areas

 - No duty to inform

-Bottom line: Great reciprocity, just follow Utah’s restrictions.
+Bottom line: Good reciprocity.
+Just follow Utah’s rules.

 Oregon to Texas